10 October 2011--Filling a bottle of whisky at the Aberlour distillery has become an annual ritual, and that is our first order

 On our way down to view Telford's handiwork, we pass by the Burghead Well, which was originally within the fort, but now seems to be in someone's back garden.
 The key for entry is available at a local house, but we decide to pass--it looks to us like visiting someone's flooded basement.
 Maybe we are a little short of curiosity today.
 That might explain why our following visit to Lossiemouth ends up being little more than a drive-through.
 Or perhaps it's because it's lunchtime, and we choose to head down to Elgin, having spotted nothing in Lossiemouth that takes our fancy.

 In Elgin, we settle on the Muckle Cross, a Wetherspoon's pub.
 I've had more than enough of dinner in that chain, but lunch turns out to be quite nice.
-We are pleased to see none other than Tatsuye Minegawa a couple of tables over, lunching with a friend and four small children between them.
+We are pleased to see none other than Tatsuya Minegawa a couple of tables over, with a friend and four small children between them.
 I stop by to say hello.

 "We're stalking you," I tell him, and he laughs.
 "Where are you going next?"
 He tells me earnestly that they're taking the kids to the park.
 My sense of humor doesn't always fully get across.

-After lunch, rather than following Tatsuye and the kids to the park, Ron and I visit Spynie Palace and Duffus Castle.
+After lunch, rather than following Tatsuya and the kids to the park, Ron and I visit Spynie Palace and Duffus Castle.
 Spynie was the residence of the bishops of Moray, beginning in the 13th century, although the ruins we see now mostly date from a rebuild in the 15th.
 The little loch below, now barely visible through the trees, was open to the firth back in the day, allowing sea access.
 The northwest tower is in pretty good shape, but we can't get in, as Historic Scotland has stopped manning the site for the season, and the door is locked.

 Duffus Castle stands in open land a few miles to the west.
 Here is a classic early medieval motte and bailey, which would have been enclosed originally by a timber palisade.
 The stone castle was built atop the motte some time in the 14th century, and it's obvious today that it was a mistake--the edifice was too massive for the artificial mound, and at some point the north wall slumped off, forcing relocation of the main lodgings down into the bailey.
 In other old motte-and-bailey sites I've seen, either the motte was abandoned when the later castle was built (as at Huntley), or only minor structures were built on them (as at Lincoln).